 - Star Trek: The Next Generation: In "Hollow Pursuits", Reg Barclay's Three Musketeer-esque holoprogram depicts the male main crewmembers, especially Commander Riker, as arrogant idiots, whereas the female main crewmembers are portrayed as loving maternal figures (although Troi's not very pleased to see her holographic alter-ego).

-- The Doctor in Voyager also writes a holo-novel (which is supposed to be about the abuse and objectification of holograms) featuring Expys of the ship and crew of Voyager, making then far more abusive and sleazy, and who ultimately have the self-insert protagonist Doctor shut down and reprogrammed.
+- The Doctor on Star Trek: Voyager writes a holo-novel (which is supposed to be about the abuse and objectification of holograms) featuring Expys of the ship and crew of Voyager, making them far more abusive and sleazy, and who ultimately have the self-insert protagonist Doctor shut down and reprogrammed.
 When the Voyager crew finds out, they're offended that he would paint them in such a bad light, eventually convincing him to make enough changes that the cast aren't just Voyager crew look-a-likes with mildly different names.

 - The writers of 7th Heaven themselves do this to Mary in later seasons, turning her into the black sheep and disappointment of the family just because Jessica Biel posed topless in "Gear" magazine, infuriating the producers.
 It got to the point where her mother cringed at the mention of her name.

 - In the Suite Life On Deck episode "The Play's the Thing", Cody writes a play that is in Bailey's words "a thinly built portrayal of their breakup from "Breakup in Paris" where the character based on Bailey is portrayed as a heartless two timer that's willing to "shake her bonbons for all the men in Paris" and eventually falls to her death after breaking up with the character based on Cody, upon realizing the intent of the play, Bailey refuses to play the role which hilariously forces Cody to dress in drag and play the role opposite his twin brother, Zack; the play does not go over well.